 The Bhagavad Gita

 The most important part of the Mahabharata is the Bhagavad Gita.
 Bhagavad Gita is a part of the Bhisma Parva (the 6th part) of the Mahabharata.
 The Bhagavad Gita consists of 18 smaller chapters and is around 700 verses.
 It is a marvelous dialogue between Lord Krishna and Arjuna on the battlefield, before the commencement of the great war.
 Bhagavan Sri Krishna became the charioteer of Arjuna.
-Sri Krishna explained the essentials of Hindu religion to Arjuna.
+Sri Krishna explained the essentials of the Dharma to Arjuna.
 Just as the Upanishads contain the cream of the Vedas, so does the Gita contain the cream of the Upanishads.
-The Upanishads are the cows.
-Lord Krishna is the cowherd.
+The Upanishads are the cows, Lord Krishna is the cowherd.
 Arjuna is the calf.
 The Gita is the milk.
 The wise men are those who drink the milk of the Gita.

 The Bhagavad Gita is the most precious jewel of Hindu literature.
 It is a universal gospel.
 The Gita teaches the Yoga of Synthesis.
 It ranks high in the religious literature of the world.